2025-2026 Course Catalog

 Advanced placement

-All students who have earned a 4 or better in the Advanced Placement English Literature and Composition Exam will be given credit for one course in English.
+All students who have earned a 4 or 5 in the Advanced Placement English Literature and Composition Exam will be given credit for one course at the 100 or 200 level.

 Departmental advisors

-When students officially declare themselves English majors, they should choose a departmental advisor who will be responsible for guiding them in planning and completing their major course of study.
-Questions about the advising of English majors should be addressed to the department chair.
+When students officially declare their major, they will choose or be assigned a departmental advisor who will be responsible for guiding them in planning and completing their major course of study.
+Questions about the advising of majors should be addressed to the department chair.

 Graduate school

-For Literature students considering pursuing the master's degree, be advised that most graduate schools require demonstrated proficiency in at least one modern language in addition to English.
-For the doctorate, the usual requirement is demonstrated proficiency in two modern languages.
-ENG 525: Contemporary Critical Theory is also an asset when preparing for graduate school.
-College work leading toward graduate study should be planned with these considerations in mind.
+For a master’s degree, most graduate schools require demonstrated proficiency in at least one modern language besides English.
+For a doctorate, the usual requirement is demonstrated proficiency in two modern languages.
+ENG 525: Contemporary Critical Theory is an asset when preparing for graduate school.

 Courses - English